Madhav-MKNC/quick-read/README.md

 0. Navigate to a webpage in Chrome.
 1. **After Installing the extension for the first time make sure the refresh the page once for loading the content-scripts of the extension.**
 2. Select any text on the webpage by clicking and dragging the mouse.
+(SKIP this step if modifying the whole page)
 3. Click on the extension icon.
 4. Click the 'quick-read' button.
+5. OR skin 3 and 4, and just use the shortcut command "CTRL + Q"

 The selected text will be transformed into a bionic readable format instantly.